 Splendour of the Seas Entertainment

-Located on Deck 4 forward, the 802-seat 42nd Street Theater with 802-seats is one of the most functional and intelligently designed we've experienced.
+Located on Deck 4 forward, the 802-seat 42nd Street Theater is one of the most functional and intelligently designed we've experienced.
 Sightlines from either the main floor or balcony are excellent.
-Seating is on fixed banquettes, which guarantees adequate space to enter and exit rows, and space is maximized by eliminating tables in favor of drink holders on armrests.
+Seating is on fixed banquettes, which guarantee adequate space to enter and exit rows, and space is maximized by eliminating tables in favor of drink holders on armrests.
 On a one-week cruise, expect several performances by the ship's singers and dancers and a few specialty acts.
 (On our cruise, it was a Beatles tribute band, a comedian and Bowser from Sha Na Na.)

 Splendour of the Seas Public Rooms

-Splendour lives up to her name with gorgeous colors, rich woods, and shiny marble gracing her public rooms in muted soft tones.
-Not to mention the floor to ceiling glass panels that highlight the Centrum with spectacular views of the sea on sunny days.
+Splendour lives up to its name with gorgeous colors, rich woods and shiny marble gracing its public rooms in muted, soft tones.
+There are also floor-to-ceiling glass panels that highlight the Centrum with spectacular views of the sea on sunny days.

 Splendour of the Seas Spa & Fitness